kannikakabilar/Kannika-Notas/Checkpoint/README.md

 11\. &ensp; Time Needed to But Tickets - LeetCode Q2073

 12\. &ensp; Weave pattern using queues - LeetCode <mark style="background-color:#efe3ff"><strong>Q950</strong></mark>
+<br>Hint-Note: Think in reverse-order => in the game you reveal a card and then put one card at the end of the deck - so when we are designing the deck => we add the highest-value card (deck array sorted in descending array) to the deck, then we remove a card from the bottom to and place it on top, and then we add the next highest-value card and so on..

 <h3 style="color:#1669f0">Priority Queues OR Min/Max Heaps</h3>